Optimize

 Read about our scientific approach

-Basophils is one of the biomarkers in the Optimize test panel.
+Basophils is one of the biomarkers in the Optimize blood test.
 Book a blood draw at any of 238+ partner labs in the Netherlands, or upload your existing results in the app.